 But first, a note on costs: Depending on your personal budget and build goals, there are a few cost ranges you will fall between.
 In general, these can be best referred to as economy, modest, custom, and luxury.
 It’s important to match each material and product choice to the category that your overall build falls in.
 This is explained further in Owner Builder’s Home Budget Guide.

 5 Sneaky Soft Costs to Be Mindful Of

-To put it simply, soft costs are all costs that are not classified as direct construction costs.
-The two main categories that homeowners recognize as being soft costs are paperwork/ fees and moveable furniture.
+To put it simply, soft costs are all costs that are not classified as direct construction costs, meaning they are out of pocket expenses.
+One way to mitigate these costs is by taking advantage of our in-house design services.
+The two main categories that homeowners recognize as being soft costs are paperwork/ fees and movable furniture.

 Here are 5 of these costs that commonly sneak up on homeowners:

 - Land and Real Estate Costs